klschoef/vbsserver/README.md

 "client": {
-	"extractorPoolSize": 4,		// number of HTML video elements used to extract thumbnails "playAudio": true,			// play sounds when submissions/judgements arrive (or not) "initialFullscreenDuration": 20,	// when a task is started, the query is shown in fullscreen mode for <n> seconds "videoBlurProgress": {		// query video in KIS Visual tasks is progressively blurred accordingly "delay": [0, 40, 80, 120, 160, 200, 240, 280],		// delay in seconds
+	"extractorPoolSize": 4,		// number of HTML video elements used to extract thumbnails "playAudio": true,			// play sounds when submissions/judgements arrive (or not) "hideTeamNames": true,	// if the logos are expressive enough, additional teamNames are not necessary "initialFullscreenDuration": 20,	// when a task is started, the query is shown in fullscreen mode for <n> seconds "videoBlurProgress": {		// query video in KIS Visual tasks is progressively blurred accordingly "delay": [0, 40, 80, 120, 160, 200, 240, 280],		// delay in seconds